myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/min.md

 ## Definition

-The `min` method allows you to add a `MIN` function to the query.
+The `min` method allows you to add the `MIN` function to the query.
 The `MIN` function allows you to get the minimum value of a set.

 There are 2 ways to call this method: